Dave69178/double_descent_reproduction/README.md

 The results shown above are both from a single run of the experiment.
 To be updated later to show the average of training each model 5 times as in Belkin et al [[1]](#1).

-Currently, results are similar for the no weight reuse run, however the double descent is not observed anywhere near as clearly as in the original experiment for the runs with the weight reuse scheme.

-As of now, it is possible that these differences may be due to a bug or oversight in my implementation.
-Particularly as <a href="https://github.com/SongweiGe/double-descent-pytorch">another reproduction</a> by <a href="https://github.com/SongweiGe">*SongweiGe*</a> managed to obtain results which more closely resembled Belkin et al [[1]](#1).
-Further questions arise from lacking details of the original experiment with regards to choice of activation function, learning rate, and batch sizes.

 -----

 ## Setup/Installation